Two years ago I had an idea that would change my life.

 Since gaining accreditation from both the Living Wage Foundation and the IWGB three weeks ago, we’re already seeing support from other companies who pay the Living Wage.
 They have signalled their desire to start working with us.

-But strangely, it hasn’t been as easy to get couriers on board.
+But strangely, it hasn’t been as easy to get couriers on board to fill our courier positions.
 They naturally needed to trust we had their best interests at heart.
 They’re a tight knit bunch, and similar apps to ours used in other industries haven’t exactly had great press in the past.

 Also, none of us within the business have ever been a professional courier so it’s pretty easy to dismiss our intentions as coming from people who are just trying to get rich off the riders’ backs.